sanhaus/control-panel.en/help/api/using/managing-services-and-subscriptions.md

 ```

+### Retrieving the services to which a profile subscribed

 This is a two-steps procedure.

-1. Retrieve the subscriptions URL for the desired service.
+1. Retrieve the subscriptions URL for a given profile.
-1. Perform a GET request on the subscriptions URL.
-It returns the list of subscriptions for the service, with each associated profile.
+1. Perform a GET request on the URL.
+It returns the list of subscriptions for the profile, with each associated service.

->[!CAUTION]
->
->The REST API returns the "href" property, which contains the URL to use. <b>Always use the URL contained in the response to make the subsequent API request.</b>

-### Retrieving the services to which a profile subscribed

->The sample payloads below show how to retrieve a profile and all its subscribed services.
-<br/>First perform a GET request to retrieve the profile.
+The sample payloads below show how to retrieve a profile and all its subscribed services.
+First perform a GET request to retrieve the profile.

 ```